Understanding Warranties

 We put your AC unit and vents on curbs then heat weld them.
 This heat welding makes the material one piece and falls under a material warranty.
 We also use expensive commercial-grade caulking that has a long-term proven record on commercial applications.
 RVRI does not skimp when it comes to quality workmanship or materials.

-Once your roof has been installed by us, we want you to come back in 30 to 45 days, and then once a year.
-Every year you come back renews your warranty for another year.
+Once your roof has been installed by us, we want you to come back once a year.
+Coaches flex and shift quite a bit , some coaches more than others.

 The point is, we want to see the coach and inspect it to make sure things are doing well.
 We do not charge for the inspection.
 If any adjustments need to be made, we will take care of them on the roofs we have installed.
 Coaches should be inspected at least once a year.
 If you notice any leaks, you need to tarp the coach and contact us immediately.